 Location: Waverley Underpass AT Path

 The Winnipeg Arts Council is excited to announce OUTCROPPINGS, a new public artwork being created as part of the City of Winnipeg’s Waverley Underpass Project.
-OUTCROPPINGS is an aluminum landscape sculpture by artist Jyhling Lee, who was inspired by the region’s geologic history to create projective sculptural forms as an acknowledgement of the mineral abundance and heritage of this land.
+OUTCROPPINGS is an aluminum landscape sculpture by artist Jyhling Lee, who was inspired by the region’s geologic and cultural history to create projective sculptural forms as an acknowledgement of the mineral abundance and heritage of this land.
 The series of sculptural outcroppings will be installed in the summer of 2020 along the sloped greenspace to the south of the new underpass and east of the Active Transportation pathway, acting as a gateway between the neighbourhoods of River Heights and Linden Woods.

 These sculptural forms, spanning a length of approximately 50 metres, have been envisaged at a scale of experience and presence for those driving on the roadway as well as for pedestrians and cyclists moving along the pathway.
 The large sculptural elements will be visible from a distance and act as a gateway landmark, lighting up at night to signal the new Waverley Underpass site.